Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/StudentGuide.md

 There is a command called `grep` that allows us to search within a file or multiple files to find a specific data point.

-  - `grep`, which stands for
-  "global regular expression print," is a command to search for data inside of files.
+  - `grep`, which stands for "global regular expression print," is a command to search for data inside of files.

   - `grep` by default returns the entire line that the desired data point is found in.

-  - `grep` by default will only search for data in the current directory and not in sub-directories.
+  - `grep` by default will only search for data in the current directory and not in subdirectories.

 #### Syntax for grep

 1. `<grep data_point File_to_search_inside>`

     - In this basic syntax, `grep` is used to find a specific data point within a **single** file.